MightyPork/tweet-hider/README.md

-# tweet-filter
+# tweet-hider

-Tweet filter chrome extension.

-This is a **work in progress**.
-I'll put it on the Chrome web store when it's ready for use.
+This extension lets you hide any tweet.

+## Note on the libs

+When bundling to store, I remove the non-minified files.
+They are only for phpstorm.

+Also, sorry, jQuery haters.
+It was easier this way.